 It ‘also true that there was not much to see because Panama city was destroyed several times, most recently in 1989 by U.S. Marines to get rid of the dictator Noriega, a faithful and brutally former ally, trained directly by the CIA, that ultimately didn’t follow all the directives from Washington (as happened to many other bloodthirsty dictators, Saddam Hussein, for example).

 The invasion killed nearly 3,000 civilians, more or less like the September 11 attacks, but because these were Panamanian and not U.S. dead, no one wrote that it was the “most heinous crime that the humanity witnessed”,” the return of the era of barbarism”, or something similar.
 No, actually in the history books the invasion is officially remembered as a “surgical operation”.
 Yes, by Jack the Ripper.

 From Panama City we arrived on the Pacific coast at Santa Catalina.
-On the bus we met two girls, Eva, Slovak, who currently lives in Costa Rica as volunteer for a wildlife care center where wounded or traumatized animals are cured, and Stephanie, Canadian, which works driving those fancy little trains full of suitcases on the airport runways.
+On the bus we met two girls, Eva, Slovak, and Stephanie, Canadian.

 Santa Catalina is a village known for surfing, but being low season there was almost none.
 But we spent 3 beautiful days, also because in the place where we slept there was a table with hammocks overlooking the sea, perfect for drinking rum and wine at night.

 For the record, I tried surfing for the second time in my life, the first was in Bali about 15 years ago.
 I can now definitely say that is not my sport.

 One day we went by motor boat to Coiba National Park , an island about 20 km from the coast, where until a few years ago there was a penal colony.
 Snorkeling we saw fish of all colors and even a small shark, hidden under a rock.